Jimmy Oliver (Canadian football)

-Jimmy Oliver (born July 30, 1973) is a former Canadian football wide receiver in the Canadian Football League (CFL) who played for the BC Lions, Ottawa Renegades, and Toronto Argonauts.
+Jimmy Oliver (born July 30, 1973) is an American former professional football player who was a wide receiver in the Canadian Football League (CFL) for the BC Lions, Ottawa Renegades, and Toronto Argonauts.
 He played college football for the TCU Horned Frogs.
+He was selected by the San Diego Chargers in the second round (61st overall) of the 1995 NFL draft.
+In the NFL he was with the Chargers and the Dallas Cowboys but never played in a game for them.

 Oliver was also an All-American sprinter for the TCU Horned Frogs track and field team, finishing runner-up in the 4 × 100 metres relay at the 1993 NCAA Division I Outdoor Track and Field Championships.